-The current environmental permit for Brussels Airport is valid until 8 July 2024.
-The application for a new environmental permit, which is granted by the Flemish Government, will be submitted by 8 July this year at the latest.
-Brussels Airport is not requesting an expansion of its runway capacity or additional night slots: the EIA relates solely to the renewal of the environmental permit for the current activities and airport infrastructure.
+The current environmental permit for the operation of Brussels Airport is valid until 8 July 2024.
+The new environmental permit is granted by the Flemish Government.
+The application relates solely to the renewal of the environmental permit for the current activities and airport infrastructure.
+Brussels Airport Company is not requesting an expansion of its runway capacity or additional night slots.

 With strong noise-based differentiation (currently x3) in airport charges, Brussels Airport has encouraged airlines since 2016 to deploy more modern, and therefore quieter and cleaner, aircraft.
 This has already resulted in the fact that today 1 in 3 flights are carried out with the most modern aircraft.
 As of April this year, new tariffs will apply that not only are even more differentiated (up to x20), but which will also take account of nitrogen emissions.
 Regarding ground noise, efforts being made include, for example, single engine taxiing, the introduction of electrical ground handling equipment and the supply of power to the gates, so that the aircraft’s auxiliary power unit can be switched off quicker.

 Thanks to investments in renewable energy, Brussels Airport has been CO2 neutral for its own operations since 2018.
-We are now working hard to become 'net zero carbon', by 2050 at the latest, for example by investing even more in renewable energy (e.g. additional solar parks) and fully electrifying the vehicle fleet.
+We are now working hard to completely eliminate carbon emissions from our own activities by 2030.
+An ambition we intend to achieve by building a fossil free heating plant, continuing to invest in renewable energy (e.g. additional solar parks) and fully electrifying the company vehicle fleet.
 Brussels Airport is also taking the lead in innovation and development with Stargate, a project that was initiated by Brussels Airport and is co-financed by the European Commission as part of the European Green Deal, to pioneer innovations and initiatives for a sustainable future for the aviation industry in Europe.